German Verbs

 1. German Verb Conjugation

-Whenever we introduce new verbs, we do so using the infinitive (or: the root form of the verb).
+Whenever we introduce new verbs, we use the infinitive (the root form of the verb).
 For example: machen.
+But depending on the sentence subject or tense, the verb changes.
+This is called conjugation.

-Take a look at this conjugation table, for machen:
+Here’s a conjugation table for machen:

 PronounConjugationTranslation